windoze95/pretty-safe-backup/README.md

 ```

 #### Configuration
-Configuration files are writen and edited internally, if created manually, any edits in the future may require that you manually delete the config's rsync script in */etc/xdg/psb/*, which will be necessary until the configuration editor is up, and any edits to existing run configs (regardless of method) will require a restart of the rotator daemon for the changes to take effect and to drop the old data from memory.
+Configuration files are writen and edited internally, if created manually, any edits in the future may require that you manually delete the config's rsync script in */etc/xdg/psb/*, which will be necessary until a proper configuration editor is implimented, and any edits to existing run configs (regardless of method) will require a restart of the rotator daemon for the changes to take effect and to drop the old data from memory.

 Run configs, by default, go in */etc/xdg/psb/run/*.